tobiasmaatita/project/PROCESS.md

 ## Day 11 (Mon)
 Today, I strive to get a legend on at least one map.
 Added a line graph instead of a scatterplot.
 The line graph shows four levels of education and which share of the population has achieved a certain level.
 This is plotted throughout the years. **still to be fixed:** the words 'no data' are not always centered in the line graph div.

+## Day 12 (Tue)
+Added a basic legend, but it is not yet exactly what i wanted.